COMMA: Coordinate-aware Modulated Mamba Network for 3D Dispersed Vessel Segmentation: The Proposed COMMA

 \subsubsection{Coordinate-Aligned Global-Local Feature Fusion}

-Although $F^{L|G}$ acquires relatively global information through coordinate guidance, it is derived from the coarse, low-resolution $F^{G}$ and may lack fine-grained local features.
+Although $F^{L|G}$ captures relatively global information through coordinate guidance, it is derived from the coarse, low-resolution $F^{G}$, which may lack fine-grained local features.
 Therefore, we propose a coordinate-aligned feature fusion strategy to obtain the refined feature $F^{L+G}$.
-Insipred by \cite{hu2018squeeze, woo2018cbam}, we first obtain the patch-local feature $F^{pG}$ by cropping $F^{G}$ at the center coordinate.
+Inspired by \cite{hu2018squeeze, woo2018cbam, 10411857}, we first obtain the patch-local feature $F^{pG}$ by cropping $F^{G}$ at the center coordinate.
 The shape of $F^{pG}$ is kept the same as $F^{L}$.
 The initial fusion feature is computed simply as $F = F^{L} + F^{pG}$.
 This fusion feature is then used to compute the following attention masks for final feature fusion:

 \textbf{Channel Attention}: The objective is to compute a one-dimensional channel-wise attention mask $M_c \in \mathbb{R}^{C}$ to re-calibrate the features.
 We first compress the spatial dimensions using a pooling layer, followed by two linear layers with $\mathrm{ReLU}$ activation to enhance expressive capability.